bookingcore/jobcore-docs/page/be-installation-system.md

 ![](/assets/images/be-installation-system/6e48256e683820ba335d5ec90137bc35.png)

-**Step 3**: – Open Browser with link URL:  **http://linkURL.com/install** then Follow the panel to Install the Booking System
+**Step 3**: – Open Browser with link URL:  **http://linkURL.com/install** then Follow the panel to Install the Becommerce System

-This is some Serve information that is required for Booking System, please contact your Supporter if the system is failed
+This is some Serve information that is required for Becommerce System, please contact your Supporter if the system is failed

 ![](/assets/images/be-installation-system/28b27f968e9fc808d147a3b825cf8262.png)